Amazon KDP: A Writer’s Guide to Kindle Direct Publishing

 Why is this good news?
 Won’t the algorithm just promote famous authors and big new releases?

 It’s as if The Terminator worked at Barnes & Noble: the algorithm is a heartless book-selling machine that doesn’t get star-struck by big-name authors.
-It looks purely at data to determine — in its cold, calculated way — which books to put in front of more readers.
-Indie authors have an equal chance of seeing their book rise in its category — as long as you can get pre-sales, sales, and user reviews (and you’re able to get people who land on your page to press the ‘buy’ button).
-This may sound like a big ask, but it’s a lot easier than calling up every bookseller around the country and begging them to stock your book.
+It looks purely at data to determine — in its cold, calculating way — which books to put in front of more readers.
+Indie authors have an equal chance of seeing their book rise in its category — as long as your book page is optimized to generate pre-sales, sales, and user reviews.
+This may sound like a big ask, but it’s much easier than calling up every bookseller around the country and begging them to stock your book.

-In addition to paid advertising, Kindle Direct Publishing offers free promotional options that can be accessed through their KDP Select program.
+Kindle Direct Publishing offers free promotional opportunities that can be accessed through their KDP Select program.
 You can check out our deep dive into KDP Select for all the juicy details, but in short, they include access to:

 - Kindle Unlimited – Amazon’s subscription-based service (Netflix for books)